mrFlick72/reservation-service/README.md

 ```
 ## Testing
-The test class in this case involve a local database Postgress in this case.
+The test class involve a local database Postgress, I do not provide H2 because
- I do not provide H2 because I think that especially with native query because I think that in this case is very important to use the real database engine
+I think that especially with native query it is very important to use the real database engine that we will use in production,
- that we will use in production of course tanks projects like TestContainers we can start a postgress database for our test and test our code against a real database.
+of course tanks projects like TestContainers we can start a postgress database for our tests and test our code against a real database,
+the only problem here is the test speed.
+Unfortunately use testcontainers involve to download the immage, start a container and it can be time consuming.
+The my strategy involve the usage on a docker compose because i feel it more confortable and configure the my test infrastructure can be more simple that
+configure by code the JUnit ClassRule.
+\
- The sample code appear like below:
+ **The sample code appear like below:**
+ \
 ```kotlin
 class ReactiveCustomerRepositoryTest {